 In 1940, Congress responded to the President's call for a Navy large enough to meet any potential combination of hostile forces and authorized the "Two Ocean Navy."
 To answer that demand, Naval Ammunition Depot-McAlester was commissioned to support western coastal facilities.
 The depot was originally built and operated exclusively by, and for, the Navy.
 In 1943, the depot's mission was to produce, store and ship ammunition, bombs and mines for the Navy's ships and aircraft.
-In 1975, DOD issued a directive which assigned the Army as the single manager for conventional ammunition.
+In 1975, Department of Defense issued a directive which assigned the Army as the Single Manager for Conventional Ammunition.
 In 1977, the depot was transferred to the Army and renamed the McAlester Army Ammunition Plant.
-Under Base Realignment and Closure Act 2005 actions, MCAAP acquired the sensor fused weapon and missile warhead production mission from Kansas Army Ammunition Plant.
+Under Base Realignment and Closure Act 2005 actions, MCAAP acquired the Sensor Fused Weapon and missile warhead production mission from Kansas Army Ammunition Plant.
 Today, MCAAP is a unique, major multi-mission installation with all normal base functions.
 MCAAP is a government-owned, government-operated installation.